FionaPereira/CarbonCalc/README.md

 Run the calculator python file to access a carbon calculator where the user inputs a food along with its source and weight and then the C02e emissions are calculated and outputted.

+Also includes an incomplete prototype web page, showcasing what the end project could be if given more time.